INGEOTEC/EvoMSA/docs/source/competition.rst

 :ref:`StackGeneralization` using :ref:`BoW` and all :ref:`DenseBoW` with and without :py:attr:`voc_selection` plus :ref:`BoW` trained on the training set
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Stack generalization approach with five base classifiers.
+It is comparable to :ref:`func_stack_3_bows_tailored_keywords` being the difference in the use of the :ref:`tailored keywords <tailored-keywords>`.

 .. code-block:: python